dwbrown/Markov/README.md

 Markov
 ======

-Markov is a string transformation language, written in C++ for the PltGames TuringTarpit.
+Markov is a string rewriting language, written in C++ for the PltGames TuringTarpit.

 This program uses string transformations to convert an input string into an output string.
 The input program is a series of transformations like: